liva-2/Install_arm_package/README.md

 ```
 roslaunch robot_arm_pkg check_motors.launch
 ```
-# now we able to controll the arm
+# 3-now we able to controll the arm